Compizfox/Backlog/README.md

  - Unfinishable (multiplayer only)

 ### Used tools and libraries
 Bootstrap is written in PHP.
 The design is based on Bootstrap with the Bootswatch Slate theme.
 Charts are powered by ChartJS.
+Besides jQuery, it also uses jQuery UI.

 ### Development status
 As you might have guessed, Backlog is heavily in development.
 There is no stable/ready for use release yet.
 You should regard it as WIP/alpha.